mark-summerfield/ddebfind/README.md

 (For other compilers either just run `dub` or lookup how to do a release build.)

-Then, move the gravitate executable to somewhere convenient.
+Then, move the DebFind executable to somewhere convenient.

 ## License